 Despite a mountain of documentary evidence that survived the war in Germany, the Nuremberg trial prosecutors had a difficult time establishing guilt.
-Many of the top Nazi leaders had already died, and many of the accused found it quite convenient to blame things on them.
-What they knew and when they knew it, and where their responsibility lied was not always easy to ascertain.
+Many of the top Nazi leaders had already died, and many of the accused found it quite convenient to blame things on those who could no longer answer.
+What they knew and when they knew it, and where their responsibility lay was not always easy to ascertain.

 Acclaimed military writer Basil Liddell Hart scored a great coup by getting several top German commanders in W.W.
 II to talk to him about their war experience.
-It proved all to easy for the generals to ascribe whatever success they had to themselves, and their failure to Hitler, who could not answer back.
-As Hart notes in his prologue, we often do the same thing, and this means it’s hard to know how reliable Hart’s generals can be.
+It proved all to easy for the generals to ascribe whatever success they had to themselves, and their failure to Hitler.
+As Hart notes in his prologue, this means it’s hard to know how reliable Hart’s generals can be.

 Still, Hart’s The German Generals Talk succeeds on many levels.
 While exact particulars remain cloudy in some cases, a definite overall picture emerges.
 Among other things, the paradigm the generals created (and we also tend to create) in regard to Hitler and the military needs tweaking, at least in some instances.

 For example, we think of Hitler as a megalomaniac bent on conquest at all costs.
 But how to explain, then, Hitler’s attitude towards Britain?
 Hart shows that at least in the minds of the generals, Hitler wanted to back off of Britain.
 At Dunkirk the generals thought that Hitler wanted the British to get away.
 With Operation Sea Lion, generals complained that Hitler barely involved himself in the planning and seemed to care little for the details.
 He seemed almost relieved to break it off in its infant stages.